nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * <span style="background-color:rgba(255.0, 0.0, 0.0, 0.5)">Command Input Box</span>
 * <span style="background-color:rgba(128.9, 0.0, 255.0, 0.5)">Data List</span>

-(Note how the app contains some sample data.)
+For more information on how to navigate the User Interface (UI), you can go [here](#14-navigating-the-user-interface)

 <p align="center">
   <img src="images/ug/HomePageUILabeled.png" />